kubernetes/website/v1.1/docs/getting-started-guides/scratch.md

 #### Preparing Certs

 You need to prepare several certs:

 - The master needs a cert to act as an HTTPS server.
 - The kubelets optionally need certs to identify themselves as clients of the master, and when serving its own API over HTTPS.

-Unless you plan to have a real CA generate your certs, you will need to generate a root cert and use that to sign the master, kubelet, and kubectl certs.
+Unless you plan to have a real CA generate your certs, you will need to generate a root cert and use that to sign the master, kubelet, and kubectl certs:

-- see function `create-certs` in `cluster/gce/util.sh`
+- See function `create-certs` in `cluster/gce/util.sh`
-- see also `cluster/saltbase/salt/generate-cert/make-ca-cert.sh` and
+- See also `cluster/saltbase/salt/generate-cert/make-ca-cert.sh` and
   `cluster/saltbase/salt/generate-cert/make-cert.sh`

-You will end up with the following files (we will use these variables later on)
+You will end up with the following files (we will use these variables later on):

 - `CA_CERT`
   - put in on node where apiserver runs, in e.g. `/srv/kubernetes/ca.crt`.
 - `MASTER_CERT`